 So what about Charleston, and specifically, Spring Street?
 What would my answer be to that question?
 Yes.
 Yes I could.
 In fact, if I lived in that exact apartment we were staying on in Spring Street, many of the above mentioned spots would see me on the regular and though none would need my help, I could single-handedly keep them open.

-Check back next week to read more about the kickass food spots in the area and our Cocktail Cruise on Spring (the signature cocktails we drank and where to find them)!
+Check back next week to read more about our Cocktail Cruise on Spring Street – the signature cocktails we drank and where to find them!

 What do you look for in an awesome neighborhood?